Want to scrape data from Reddit? You’ve come to the right place.

-Tutorial on how to scrape Reddit with Python
+Let’s start with our tutorial on how to scrape Reddit with Python!

-For those in a hurry, here is the complete code for scraping data from Reddit:
+For those in a hurry, here is the complete code for building a Reddit scraper in Python:

 import json